Beatwen/Forecast-Plugin-for-Q-SYS/README.md

 ## Setup Instructions

 1. **Obtain API Key:** Register and get your API key from [OpenWeatherMap](https://openweathermap.org/).
-2. **Add Plugin to Design:** Drag the "Forecast Plugin" into your Q-SYS design.
+2. **Add Plugin to Design:** Drag the "Forecast Weather Plugin" into your Q-SYS design.
 3. **Configure Controls:**
    - Input your API key in the `APIKey` field.
    - Enter the desired city name in the `CityName` control.